By: Sandra Arevalo, MPH, RDN, CDN, CLC, CDCES, FADA

 Be open minded.
 When talking to people with diabetes from other countries or cultures we might hear things that we find strange, but remember that you also do things that others might find strange.
 Relate to those things and never judge.
-If something sounds strange to you, ask more questions about it and seek to understand it.

 - Use your senses